NickBlackhall/studio/src/README.md

 ### Immediate Priorities
 Our current focus is on adding new gameplay variations and refining the experience based on playtesting.
-- **"Boondoggles":** Introduce random, surprise mini-game rounds to break up the main gameplay loop.
-This will involve physical challenges, word games, and other impromptu activities where the Judge awards a point to the best performer.
 - **Stability & Testing:** Continue to ensure all existing features work flawlessly across different scenarios and user interactions.

 ### Upcoming Features